 An assessment of ground water availability has been completed by the Department's Ground Water/Hydrology section.
 A copy of this assessment is in the file.
-Based on the August 13, 2009 Public Interest Review, the proposed water use will, if properly conditioned, avoid injury to existing rights and the resource.
+The proposed water use will, if properly conditioned, avoid injury to existing rights and the resource.